 The criminal section handles class B and C misdemeanor criminal violations and infractions committed within the jurisdictional limits of Salt Lake City.
 Most criminal code violations require an appearance before a judge.
 A citation may have an appearance date and time listed.
 If not, defendants should contact the court between 5-14 days after the citation issue date.
 For court date information, after a citation has been received, please call (801)535-6300, Monday through Friday during our phone hours between 8:30 am and 4:00 pm.

 After the defendant obtains their court date, the defendant’s first court appearance scheduled is called an Arraignment.
-At the Arraignment the Judge will advise the defendant of their rights including the right to counsel.
-The Administrative Office of the Courts has developed a short video called, “The Rights of Criminal Defendants”, that will help the defendant to better understand the process, please take a moment to view below.
+At the Arraignment the Judge will advise the defendant of their rights including the right to counsel and be given a rights form to sign.
+The Administrative Office of the Courts has developed a short video called, “The Rights of Criminal Defendants”, that will help the defendant to better understand the process, please take a moment to view the video and the rights forms and other forms used in Arraignments below.

 Once the defendant knows and understands their rights and is ready to proceed, the Judge will read the charges to the defendant, who must enter a plea.

-If the plea is “guilty,” the court will ensure that the defendant understands the rights the defendant will be waiving.
+If the plea is “guilty,” the court will ensure that the defendant understands the rights the defendant will be waiving and be given the appropriate waiver form(s) to sign.
 The defendant has the right to be sentenced in no fewer than two nor any more than 45 days, unless waived.
 If the court is satisfied and the defendant understands the consequences, the court will accept the guilty plea.
 The court will schedule a date for sentencing or if the defendant chooses, he or she may waive that time and may be sentenced on the day of the plea.

 There are also two other types of pleas: